WTCS Student Ambassador Program

 -

-This recognition is given to a Mid-State student representative who possesses qualities that go beyond good grades, such as community involvement, leadership qualities in and out of the classroom, and a true commitment to higher education in the Wisconsin Technical College System.
+This recognition is given to a Mid-State student representative who possesses qualities that go beyond good grades.
+These include:

 - How is the Ambassador chosen?